Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Glassware

-SWAP accepts glassware that is clear, intact, and clean.
+SWAP accepts glassware that is clear, non-colored, intact, and clean.
 Large quantities of glassware must be boxed up and labeled prior to transport to SWAP.

 SWAP does not accept glassware that has chips, cracks, or chemical residue.